 - Above (bottom right): Shimmering sequined black bridesmaid dresses accessorized with orange flower hairpins

 - Everything About Bridesmaid Duties and Responsibilities (Checklist)

 - How to Make Your Chief Bridesmaid Dress Different and Stand Out

 - Latest Short Gown Styles for Weddings and Occasion

 5. Two-Piece (Skirt and Blouse) Bridesmaid Dress Trend

 - RELATED STYLES: Latest Skirt and Blouse Styles in Nigeria

 Traditionally, bridesmaid dresses used to be one-piece gowns, but we’re seeing two-piece dresses or skirt-and-blouse bridesmaid dresses at some Nigerian weddings.
 We see them in both short and long styles and they all look gorgeous.

 - Above (top): Knee-length blue and yellow ankara print skirt with white lace blouse bridesmaid outfit, with white and green accent flower bouquets;

-- Above (bottom): Long yellow skirt with matching coloured peplem blouse bridesmaid outfits, with red rose petals.
+- Above (bottom): A long yellow skirt with matching coloured peplum blouse bridesmaid outfits, with red rose petals.

 Click to NEXT PAGE (below) to continue – see more